MULTIPLE DEVICES IN CORPORATE TRAINING

 There are a number of benefits to including mobile devices in your learning and development plan:

-Employees can assess the information literally whenever they want, and wherever they are
+Employees can access the information literally whenever they want, and wherever they are

 Mobile devices can create a new, exciting interaction mode